Keweenaw National Historical Park: Step into History

-The Keweenaw National Historical Park tells the story of the men and women who, from 7,000 years ago until the 1900s, mined copper in this northern-most peninsula in Michigan.
-Though the mines have since closed, they and the people that worked in them are an integral part of the culture of this region.
+Keweenaw National Historical Park tells the story of the men and women who mined copper in this northernmost Michigan peninsula starting 7,000 years ago until the 1900s.
+The mines have since closed, but they and the people who operated them are integral to the Upper Peninsula’s culture today.

-Choosing your path.
-A good place to start your tour is the Visitor Center in downtown Calumet.
+A good place to start your tour is the visitor center in downtown Calumet.
 Hours vary by season, so click here, or call 906-483-3176 for current open times.
-There is no entrance fee to this national historical park, however, many of the individual sites charge an activity or entrance fee and others welcome donations.
+There is no entrance fee to this national historical park, however, many of the individual sites charge an activity or entrance fee, and others welcome donations.

 Planning where to go and what to do is easy with these itineraries.
 Children will enjoy earning a Junior Ranger badge by completing the activities in the park’s free booklet or doing the scavenger hunt.
-You also can take park ranger guided tours.
-Are you intrigued by ghost towns?
-Keweenaw boasts 18 sites to see while you’re here.
+You can also take park ranger guided tours.
+Start planning your trip today by booking your overnight stay!

 As you travel through Michigan’s Upper Peninsula, you may wonder what brought European immigrants to this vast, remote wilderness.
 It was the prospect of prosperity and wealth — cutting timber, going deep into the earth for…